carloshmartins/Navigation-DeeplinkSwiftUI/README.md

 }
 ```

+Notes: The idea in this is to unify dismissal around the app or even create custom dismissal

 ## View Structure
-Each view uses navigationDestination(for:) to define its own navigation paths.
+Each view uses `navigationDestination(for:)` to define its own navigation paths.
 This ensures that each screen handles its own routing logic independently.

 - HomeView:
     - Contains navigation paths to Detail and ExtraInfo views.